2014 Winter Olympics: Cost and financing

 As of October 2013, the estimated combined cost of the 2014 Winter Olympics had topped US$51 billion.
 This amount included the cost for Olympic games themselves and cost of Sochi infrastructural projects (roads, railroads, power plants).
 This total is over four times the initial budget of $12 billion (compared to the $8 billion spent for the 2010 Winter Olympics in Vancouver), and made the Sochi games the most expensive Olympics in history, exceeding the estimated $44 billion cost of the 2008 Summer Olympics in Beijing, which hosted 3 times as many events.
 Dmitry Kozak was the main overseer for the events in Sochi.

 In its final budget published in June 2014, Olimpstroy—the state corporation that oversaw the Sochi Olympics development—reported the total allocated funds for the 2014 Sochi Winter Olympics of 1,524 billion rubles (US$49.5 billion).
 However, only about a fifth of that budget ($10.8 billion) was directly related to the Olympic games, while the rest went into urban and regional regeneration and the conversion of the Sochi region into an all-year round sea and alpine resort.
-The breakdown table below is based on a report that has analyzed the distribution of Olimpstroy's $49.5 billion budget.
+The breakdown table below is based on a report that has analysed the distribution of Olimpstroy's $49.5 billion budget.
 Estimates also suggest that additional unrecoverable operational costs (including for security) could have added another $3 billion.